solelychloe/solelychloe/README.md

 # solelychloe
 Hi!
 I'm Chloe, a full-time translator, web developer as well as a software developer.

-At the moment, I know JavaScript, CSS & SASS.
+At the moment, I know JavaScript, TypeScript, CSS & SASS.
 I'm interested in learning CSharp & TypeScript.
 I prefer to use RethinkDB and PostgreSQL database-wise.

 Currently a contributor & translator for [@jiktim](https://github.com/jiktim).